DorisDecency/Rock-Paper-Scissors/README.md

-This is the link to this project https://dorisdecency.github.io/Rock-Paper-Scissors/
+This is the link to view this project https://dorisdecency.github.io/Rock-Paper-Scissors/

 # Rock-Paper-Scissors